colscott/a-wc-form/packages/json-schema/README.md

 A JSON Schema form binder web component.
 Can be used anywhere you can use web components.

-Generate controls, binders and layouts for a-wc-form-binders from a JSON Schema.

-a-wc-form-json-binder is responsible for binding and validating data to form controls. a-wc-form-json-schema extends a-wc-form-json-binder and is responsible for rendering controls based on JSON schema and JSON ui Schema.
+Generates form controls, and optionally form layout, from [JSON Schema](https://json-schema.org/) data.

-Extends a-wc-form-binder to use a [JSON Schema](https://json-schema.org/) to automatically create inputs based on the schema data types.
-Validation defined in the JSON schema can also applied to the form controls.
+Extends a-wc-form-binder to use a [JSON Schema](https://json-schema.org/) to automatically create form controls based on the schema data types.
+Validation defined in the JSON schema is also applied to the form controls.
 Layout can be provided which is a set of instructions on how a-wc-form-json-schema should layout the form.
 Or you can create the form with normal HTML.
 Controls used for JSON schema data types can be customized.

+## Usage
 ```cmd
 npm i -save a-wc-form-json-schema
 ```

+### Using form-binder
-Example of binding data to JSON Schema generated form controls:
+Example of binding data to JSON Schema generated form controls.
+This example does not use a-wc-form-layout and instead relies on you to manually create the form control structure.
+#### HTML
 ```html
 <form-binder>
   <!-- Each json-schema-control will create the control for the data type from a set  -->